-These recommended treatments are intended to enhance firefighter and public safety, reduce hazardous wildland fuels on public and private lands, improve fire prevention and suppression, involve the community, and expedite project implementation.
-Fire threat and fire effects were combined to produce the wildland fire risk assessment that is compiled in a single community base map depicting areas of varied wildland fire risk.
-Specific treatment management units (TMUs) were identified (Figure 5) based upon similar risk values and fuel reduction treatments.
+These recommended treatments are intended to increase safety, reduce hazardous wildland fuels on public and private lands, improve fire prevention and suppression, involve the community, and expedite project implementation.
+Fire threat and fire effects were combined to produce the wildland fire risk assessment that is compiled in a single community basemap depicting areas of varied wildland fire risk.
+Specific treatment management units (TMUs) were identified (Figure 5) based on similar risk values and fuel reduction treatments.